-While we are looking at possible solutions to a mezzanine that we have funding for, the Town should continue to consider the other possible solution that we have proposed is to build a Sub Fire Station on the land donated for such purpose on a parcel of land at the intersection of South Ashburnham Road and Whitmanville Road.
+The Town should continue to consider the possible solution that we have proposed is to build a Sub Fire Station on the land donated for such purpose on a parcel of land at the intersection of South Ashburnham Road and Whitmanville Road.
 This location provides a strategic location for a future Fire Sub-Station in the northern third of town, where growth is being experienced.
 The capital plan for the Fire Department includes the eventual need for a sub-station to adequately service the residents in this area and the Space Needs Committee is also considering this alternative.
 The fire department sees this being considered a long term solution that will be addressed by the Public Safety Building Committee.